rbms-bsc/DCRMR/_pages/Edition/Statement-of-responsibility-relating-to-edition.md

 ><CITE> An inquiry into the original state and formation of the earth : deduced from facts about the laws of nature / by John Whitehurst. -- The second edition, considerably enlarged, and illustrated with plates</CITE>
 >Note on statement of responsibility: <CITE>The statement "by John Whitehurst" appears on the title page after the edition statement</CITE>
 >(*Comment*: Statement of responsibility applies to all editions.)
+>(*Comment*: Information in transcribed in four elements: [Title proper](/DCRMR/title/Title-proper); [Other title information](/DCRMR/title/Other-title-information/); [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/
+); and [Designation of edition](/DCRMR/edition/Designation-of-edition/).
+The example is formatted according to ISBD for clarity.)

 ## 3.23.5 Phrases about notes, appendixes, etc.